KlusterKite/KlusterKite/KlusterKite.Web/Readme.md

 ## GraphQl

-`KlusterKite.Web.GraphQL.Publisher` scans the whole cluster for the published API (see [`KlusterKite.API`](../KlusterKite.API.Readme.md)) and generates and publishes the global schema with access to every part of it.
+`KlusterKite.Web.GraphQL.Publisher` scans the whole cluster for the published API (see [`KlusterKite.API`](../KlusterKite.API.Readme.md)) and generates and publishes the global scheme with access to every part of it.

-As cluster nodes can get up and down, the defined API can chcnge so will do the GraphQL schema.
-As root containing types can be defined in diferent APIs (such as `viewer` or `me` vere different API can provide different fields) the type of field is not stable.
+As cluster nodes can get up and down, the defined API can be changed so will do the GraphQL scheme.
+As root containing types can be defined in different APIs (such as `viewer` or `me` where different API can provide different fields) the type of field is not stable.
 But it always implements the certain interfaces from the certain (and only one API).
-So it is strongly recomended to use interfaces in fragments definitions - not the end-types.
+So it is strongly recommended to use interfaces in fragments definitions - not the end-types.